-- 188. Plaintiff incorporates the preceding paragraphs as if set out fully herein. - 189.
-Plaintiff brings this count against Defendants BD, Bard, BAS, and Does 1 through 10, inclusive. - 190.
-At all relevant and material times, Defendants manufactured, distributed, advertised, promoted, and sold the Device. - 191.
-At all relevant times, Defendants intended the Device to be surgically implanted and used a totally implantable vascular access device to provide repeated access to the vascular system for the delivery of medication, intravenous fluids, parenteral nutrition solutions, blood products, and for the withdrawal of blood samples. - 192.
-Defendants through their officers, directors, agents, representatives, and written literature and packaging, and written and media advertisement, impliedly warranted to Plaintiff and/or to Plaintiff's healthcare providers that the Device was safe and fit for use by consumers, was of merchantable quality, did not produce dangerous side effects, and was adequately tested and fit for its intended use. - 193.
-At all relevant and material times, the Device did not conform to the Defendants' implied warranties because the Device was not safe and fit for use by consumers; was not of merchantable quality; did produce dangerous side effects; and/or was not adequately tested and fit for its intended use. - 194.
-Defendants were aware that consumers, including Plaintiff, would use the Device; which is to say that Plaintiff was a foreseeable user of the Device. - 195.
-At all relevant times, Plaintiff and/or Plaintiff's implanting physician were in privity with Defendants.
+- 185. Plaintiff incorporates the preceding paragraphs as if set out fully herein. - 186.
+Plaintiff brings this count against Defendants BD, Bard, BAS, and Does 1 through 10, inclusive. - 187.
+At all relevant and material times, Defendants manufactured, distributed, advertised, promoted, and sold the Device. - 188.
+At all relevant times, Defendants intended the Device to be surgically implanted and used a totally implantable vascular access device to provide repeated access to the vascular system for the delivery of medication, intravenous fluids, parenteral nutrition solutions, blood products, and for the withdrawal of blood samples.

-- 196. In reliance upon Defendants' implied warranty, Plaintiff's healthcare providers implanted and used the Device on Plaintiff for the purpose and in the manner that Defendants intended. - 197.
-The Device implanted into Plaintiff was in the substantially same condition as the time it left Defendants' possession. - 198.
-Defendants breached their implied warranties to Plaintiff because the Device was not safe and fit for use by consumers; was not of merchantable quality; did produce dangerous side effects; and/or was not adequately tested and fit for its intended use. - 199.
-As a direct and proximate result of the breach of Defendants' implied warranties, Plaintiff has suffered, and will continue to suffer, severe physical pain and injuries which are permanent and lasting in nature, emotional distress, loss of the capacity for the enjoyment of life, medical and nursing expenses, surgical expenses, and economic loss as alleged herein.
-These damages have occurred in the past and will continue into the future. - 200.
-Upon information and belief, Plaintiff's healthcare providers sent notice to Defendants of the adverse event and thus, the nonconformity of the device at issue, within a reasonable time following discovery of the breach of warranty and before suit was filed.
+- 189. Defendants through their officers, directors, agents, representatives, and written literature and packaging, and written and media advertisement, impliedly warranted to Plaintiff and/or to Plaintiff's healthcare providers that the Device was safe and fit for use by consumers, was of merchantable quality, did not produce dangerous side effects, and was adequately tested and fit for its intended use. - 190.
+At all relevant and material times, the Device did not conform to the Defendants' implied warranties because the Device was not safe and fit for use by consumers; was not of merchantable quality; did produce dangerous side effects; and/or was not adequately tested and fit for its intended use. - 191.
+Defendants were aware that consumers, including Plaintiff, would use the Device; which is to say that Plaintiff was a foreseeable user of the Device. - 192.
+At all relevant times, Plaintiff and/or Plaintiff's implanting physician were in privity with Defendants. - 193.
+In reliance upon Defendants' implied warranty, Plaintiff's healthcare providers implanted and used the Device on Plaintiff for the purpose and in the manner that Defendants intended. - 194.
+The Device implanted into Plaintiff was in the substantially same condition as the time it left Defendants' possession. - 195.
+Defendants breached their implied warranties to Plaintiff because the Device was not safe and fit for use by consumers; was not of merchantable quality; did produce dangerous side effects; and/or was not adequately tested and fit for its intended use. - 196.
+As a direct and proximate result of Defendants' negligence, Plaintiff has suffered and will continue to suffer, severe physical pain and injuries which are permanent and lasting in nature, emotional distress, loss of the capacity of enjoyment of life, medical expenses, and economic loss as alleged herein.
+These damages have occurred in the past and will continue into the future.

-COUNT XIII: VIOLATION OF THE MISSOURI MERCHANDISING PRACTICES ACT--ALL DEFENDANTS
+197. Upon information and belief, Plaintiff's healthcare providers sent notice to Defendants of the adverse event and thus, the nonconformity of the device at issue, within a reasonable time following discovery of the breach of warranty and before suit was filed.

-- 201. Plaintiff incorporates the preceding paragraphs as if set out fully herein. - 202.
-Plaintiff brings this count against Defendants BD, Bard, BAS. - 203.
-The acts and practices engaged in by the Defendants constitute unlawful, unfair and/or fraudulent business practices in violation of the Missouri Merchandising Practices Act, RSMO § 407.010 et seq. - 204.
-Plaintiff purchased and used the PowerPort primarily for personal purposes.
+COUNT XIII: VIOLATION OF THE TEXAS DECEPTIVE TRADE PRACTICES ACT

-- 205. Defendants engaged in unlawful practices including deception, false promises, misrepresentation, and/or the concealment, suppression, or omission of material facts in connection with the sale, distribution or advertisement of the PowerPort in violation of RSMo.§ 407.020 - 206.
-Plaintiff purchased the PowerPort, a product that was falsely represented, as set out above, in violation of the Missouri Merchandising Practices Act and as a result, Plaintiff suffered economic damages in that the product she purchased was worth less than the product she thought she had purchased had Defendants' representations been true.
+- 198. Plaintiff incorporates the preceding paragraphs as if set out fully herein. - 199.
+Plaintiff brings this count against Defendants BD, Bard, BAS, and Does 1 through 10, inclusive. - 200.
+The acts and practices engaged in by Defendants constituted acts of deception, deceptive or unfair acts or practices, false pretenses, false promises, misrepresentations, concealments, and suppressions or omissions of material fact in violation of the Texas Deceptive Trade Practices Act. - 201.
+Defendants intended for others, including Plaintiff and Plaintiff's healthcare providers, to rely on their concealments and suppressions or omissions in connection with the sale and advertisement of the Defendants' product at issue here. - 202.
+Plaintiff purchased the Device, a product that was falsely represented, as set out above, in violation of the Texas Deceptive Trade Practices Act.

-COUNT XIV: GROSS NEGLIGENCE - ALL DEFENDANTS
+COUNT XIV: GROSS NEGLIGENCE